-MEAL PROGRAM FOR OLDER PERSONS IN ROCK ISLAND COUNTY, IL
+- 21 -MEAL PROGRAM FOR OLDER PERSONS IN ROCK ISLAND COUNTY, IL

-PROJECT NOW, INC. 418 19TH STREET ROCK ISLAND, ILLINOIS 61201 (309) 793-6391
+PROJECT NOW, INC. 1830 2nd Ave ROCK ISLAND, ILLINOIS 61201 (309) 793-6391

 SUBMITTED BY: Date

 NAME

 ADDRESS

 Street City State Zip Code

 To: Project NOW, Elderly Nutrition Program

-- mined all bid documen ites, the undersigned p
+Having carefully examined all bid documents as well as the Program's records and existing sites, the undersigned proposes to furnish each meal for the sum of:

 Congregate Meals:

 Dollar (\$ )

 Home Delivered Meals:

-Dollar (\$
+Dollar (\$ )

 Shelf Stable Meals:

 Dollar (\$ )

-including request that these pag ginal three (3) pages of pages of address be considered as pages is our "State that he can start said ditional documer of our docume ample Menu". ntation, and entation.
+In addition to the original three (3) pages of necessary bid forms, we are including \\\\\\ pages of additional documentation, and request that these pages be considered as part of our documentation.

+Included with the additional pages is our "Sample Menu".

+The undersigned agrees that he can start said service on or before

+COMPANY

+SIGNATURE

-COMPANYSIGNATURE (Seal)
+(Seal)

+TITLE

 TELEPHONE